ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-config.md

 VMware vSphere® Enterprise Plus 7 is ordered by default.

-For new instances, vSphere 8 is available to order.
-However, vSphere 8 instances do not support configuration as secondary instances.
+For new instances, vSphere 8 is also available to order.

 ## VMware vCenter Server version
 {: #vrw-orderinginstance-vcenter-license}